vadimpronin/guacamole-lite/docs/advanced-configuration.md

 #### `sessionRegistry` Interface

 The `sessionRegistry` object you provide must implement a `Map`-like interface with the following asynchronous methods.
-Each method should return a `Promise`:
+Each method may return a Promise (`async`) or return the value directly:

 - **`get(sessionId)`**: Retrieves session information for the given `sessionId`.
 Should resolve to the session object or `null`/`undefined` if not found.